Vatshayan/Final-Year-Disease-Prediction-Project/README.md

 You can use this Project in your college and work

-### Youtube Video of Project : https://youtu.be/SxEmvvdmdd8
+## Youtube Demo Video of Project : https://youtu.be/SxEmvvdmdd8

 ******************************************************************************************************************************************************************
 Hi there👋